lessor/lessor/README.md

 ### `Tenant` Custom Resource

-Each complete application instance in your environment is represented by the "Tenant" Kubernetes custom resource.
-See an [example CRD](./examples/tenant.yaml) for a more complete example of the configurable attributes of a tenant.
+Each complete application instance in your environment is represented by the `Tenant` Kubernetes custom resource.
+See an [example Custom Resource](./examples/tenant.yaml) for a more complete example of the configurable attributes of a tenant.

 The following is a minimal example: